HealthyQi/STIDA-v4-Security-Investment-Calculator-2/README.md

 T — Time horizon (years, e.g., 3–5)

 r — Discount rate (e.g., 10–15%, may be higher for security to reflect uncertainty)

 Tech: React, TypeScript, Recharts | Impact: 8-min workflow, 180-300% typical ROI

-Here’s a shorter, story-style **“How STIDA Thinks”** section you can drop into your README or website.

 ---

 ## How STIDA Thinks (In Human Terms)